 The Penman Medical Centre in Zababdeh (requested by the Episcopal Diocese of Jerusalem)

 The Penman Medical Centre is located in the small village of Zababdeh, north of Jerusalem and south of Nazareth.
 The village is one of the few remaining Christian villages left in Palestine.
 With limited access to medical services in Jerusalem and surrrounding cities, particularly due to the unstable political situation, people are struggling to meet basic needs.
-The Penman Medical Centre is requesting support to provide the centre with urgently needed medical equipment to improve its screening and diagnostic capacity, so that they detect diseases early before conditions become more complicated and expensive to treat.
+The Penman Medical Centre is requesting support for urgently needed medical equipment to improve its screening and diagnostic capacity, so that they detect diseases early before conditions become more complicated and expensive to treat.

-They would also like to purchase a generator, which has recently become a requirement for medical centres in Palestime to have in order to renew their medical licences.
+They are also going to purchase a generator, which has recently become a requirement for medical centres in Palestime to have in order to renew their medical licences.